wp-cli/handbook/commands/option/add.md

 : The name of the option to add.

 [&lt;value&gt;]
 : The value of the option to add.
-If ommited, the value is read from STDIN.
+If omitted, the value is read from STDIN.

 [\--format=&lt;format&gt;]
 : The serialization format for the value.